efsalvarenga/CV/index.md

 ## Professional Experience

-__Machine Learning Technology Lead__ | Shell Information Data & Analytics -
+__Machine Learning Tools Lead__ | Shell Information & Digital Engineering -
 _The Hague, NL (Aug 2021 - present)_

+Responsible for implementing and supporting machine learning computational technology that **enables data scientists to leverage cloud technology while building digital products** to Shell businesses.
+The strategy is to further industrialise our digital engineering: designing and running the systematisation of prototyping, productisation, support and operations.
+The multifunctional and cross-company teams I lead are responsible for enterprise-wide managed services such as Azure Machine Learning and AWS SageMaker.

-__Advanced Analytics Technical Lead__ | Shell Information Data & Analytics -
+__Advanced Analytics, Technical Lead__ | Shell Information Data & Analytics -
 _The Hague, NL (Mar 2020 - Jul 2021)_

-Part of the R&D Math Computational & Data Science discipline and currently **leading a team of 6 analysts and data scientists**.
-My team is focused on maturing proof of concepts into analytics and data science products, with appropriate governance and security, through Agile software development and DevOps methodologies.
+Part of the R&D Math Computational & Data Science discipline and **leading a team of 6 analysts and data scientists**.
+My team was focused on maturing proof of concepts into analytics and data science products, with appropriate governance and security, through Agile software development and DevOps methodologies.
-Our multi-disciplinary portfolio includes:
+Our multi-disciplinary portfolio included:
-  - Delivering a cross-business analytics tool for a large gas export system, **which processes and augments data from hundreds of wells** sharing an installed pipeline capacity of 40mln cubic meters per day (valuated at $20m).
+  - SIE analytics, a cross-business analytics tool for a large gas export system, **which processes and augments data from hundreds of wells** sharing an installed pipeline capacity of 40mln cubic meters per day (valuated at $20m).
-  - Building **a cutting edge surrogate modelling web application** for uncertainty and design choices evaluation based on computer simulations (valuated at $100m), leveraging machine learning, automated testing and cloud technologies.
+  - AutoSum, **a cutting edge surrogate modelling web application** for uncertainty and design choices evaluation based on computer simulations (valuated at $100m), leveraging machine learning, automated testing and cloud technologies.
   - BalloBot, a text analytics solution that **leverages the Shell.ai platform** and delivers contracts & procurement insights to the business (winner of the Shell.ai _Platform Champion_ award).
-  - Technically advising with focus on **phased productisation for two Shell R&D contracts in Brazil**, facilitating industry and academia engagements in a technical level, supporting innovative technology adoption.
+  - **Phased productisation for two Shell R&D contracts**, facilitating industry and academia engagements in a technical level, supporting innovative technology adoption.
-  - Designing a **data platform for asset operations**, leveraging global data systems, unstructured local data, cloud storage and computation for agile productisation of analytics concepts

-__Advanced Analytics / Reservoir Engineer__ | Shell Information Data & Analytics -
+__Advanced Analytics, Petroleum Engineer__ | Shell Information Data & Analytics -
 _The Hague, NL (Sep 2018 - Feb 2020)_

 I was the team focal point for asset management, delivering data science and operational research projects for deep water and unconventional fields.